Add and manage pages

 A web experience contains at least one page and can have multiple pages.
 When designing your layout, decide how best to present your content to your audience.
 For content focused on the map, use a full-screen app page.
 For mixed content—such as maps, multiple images, and blocks of text that may require scrolling vertically—use a scrolling page.
 If you plan to include a menu in your app for users to access multiple pages, you can add folders to group app pages into a submenu and add links to other websites.
 You can also add and configure windows to open when the app or page loads.

-When you add widgets to a page, they’re listed in the Body node of the Page panel’s Outline.
-The searchable outline shows the hierarchy of widgets for the selected page, including header and footer nodes if you’ve enabled them.
+When you add widgets and block and screen group templates to a page, they’re listed in the Body node of the Page panel’s Outline.
+The searchable outline shows the hierarchy of blocks, screen groups, and widgets for the selected page, including header and footer nodes if you’ve enabled them.
 To add pages to an app, click the Add page button and select the page template that suits your content and the expected flow of your app.
 Some examples include the following:

 - You want to create a mapcentric app on one full-screen page with a header.